carlosjdelgadonovaims/rooftop-place_suitability_analysis_for_Urban_Air_Mobility_hubs/README.md

 2. Use osm2pgrouting library to upload the road network into a PostgreSQL database with PostGIS complement.
 3. Load all the Point-of-Interest data POI (shapefiles) into the Postgres database.
 In this case the POI selected fro the analysis were: Parks, Graveyards, Hospitals, Health Centers, Embassies, Government Facilities, Public Safety, Parking Lots, Malls, Subway Stations, Bus Stops, Schools and Universities.
 Most of the information was downloaded from Open Street Maps and NYC Open Data.
 4. Load the census blocks of Manhattan into the Postgres database.
-5. Develop and implement the [SQL code](Code_Pgrouting_Driving_Distance_Calculation_Census_Blocks.sql) to make the feature extraction.
+5. Develop and implement the [SQL code (pgRouting_driving_distance_calculation_census_block)](Code_Pgrouting_Driving_Distance_Calculation_Census_Blocks.sql) to make the feature extraction.
 The code essentially performs the following steps when using the pgRouting library for PosgreSQL:
 -	Selection of closest node to each POI and each census block.
 -	Selection of all possible nodes within 2km by using Driving Distance algorithm for each of the census blocks in Manhattan.
 -	Selection of the shortest path to each POI type from each of the census blocks in Manhattan node when considering Driving Distance algorithm.